BilldarBagdar/C4Device_32StepSequencer/README.md

 <li>The Sequencer no longer does any pitch coercion (to C minor pentatonic), except to scale the Note values output between 12 and 120 (i.e. a normal piano's 10 octave range)</li>
 <li>An encoder's stored "pressedValue" now supplements the sequencer's randomly generated (scaled between 50 and 120) velocity for that sequence step.
 (If the Pressed value is 78 or higher,
-every note output will have the maximum 127 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)</li>
+every note output will have the maximum 127 velocity) If the sequencer is running, and the encoder button "isPressed" when the "hot step" hits, the encoder's "pressedValue" is still used for that step's Note value too (v1 behavior)  Manually changing the "pressedValue" still toggles the button LED state as well.</li>
 </ul>
 <p>
 </p>